< All updates | April 2, 2024

 wpMula vs WPML

 Actually, I owe a lot to WPML, because WPML is the reason for my existence.
-If WPML had been the solution to a good multilingual WordPress site, I would never have been developed.
+If WPML had been the solution to a good multilingual WordPress website, I would never have been developed.
 Since day one, Jeroen’s frustration grew with the functioning of the plugin.
 If he doesn’t like anything, it’s band-aids.
 And what is WPML?
 One big band-aid 🙂

 Plugin stacking and updating